|Statutes of the World Archaeological Congress|

 (To be eligible for election as a Senior Representative a person shall at that time have been in permanent employment within archaeology or a related discipline for a period of more than five years.
 To be eligible for election as a Junior Representative a person shall not at that time have been in permanent employment within archaeology or a related discipline for a period of more than five years.)

-c] eight representatives of Indigenous peoples/the Fourth World to be appointed by organisations such as the World Council of Indigenous Peoples, and the International Indian Treaty Council for a limited period as determined from time to time by the Council.
+c] twelve representatives of Indigenous peoples/the Fourth World to be appointed by organisations such as the World Council of Indigenous Peoples, and the International Indian Treaty Council for a limited period as determined from time to time by the Council.

 d] members of WAC appointed to positions by the elected officers, including the editor(s) of Archaeologies; and the Membership Secretary.
 These appointed positions will not have voting rights but will attend to report on their activities as and when necessary.

 9.3 Each member of the Council shall have one vote.

 9.4 The Regional Representatives shall be elected by secret postal ballot of the individual members within each Regional Electoral College.
 The ballot shall be conducted as follows: